5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/USB_Port_Mapping.md

 ## `SSDT-PORTS.aml`

 Listed below, you find the USB ports defined in the `SSDT-PORTS.aml` table.
+Before using this SSDT, you have to disable any USBPort.kext and drop the OEM USB port map!

 Port  | Type   | On/Off
 ------|:------:|:------: